bfox9900/CAMEL99-ITC/README.md

 simple printing to the VDP screen at a screen address. (no protection!)
 - Library file call XONXOFF.FTH vectors EMIT to provide XON/XOFF protocol
 - File VT100 can be included to provide cursor control for a VT100 terminal.

+### April 23 2018
+- CAMEL99.FTH source is a cleaned up code using mostly Forth to create the FORTH compiler
+- CAMEL99G has a few cosmetic changes in the source but use DSRLNKA and FILESYSX
+- DSRLNKA is a corrected version of the DSR link program and it also takes a filename string VDP address from the top of stack as an input argument.
+- FILESYSX gives us a faster FILEOP word because it passes the argument to DSRLINK on the top of the stack and DSRLNKA now does the GPLstatus clearing and reading in Assembler for us.
+- THEFLYDEMO is demonstrates how to create BASS frequencies in the TMS9919 sound chip channel 4 using NOISE MODE 3 and controlling the frequency with channel 3.
+The BUZZ of the fly is created this way.